romangof/currency-conversion/README.md

 On Sunday I started around noon and quite soon made my mind that it was easier/faster to just make a couple more requests than trying to calculate all of the rates between the different currencies
 On Sunday afternoon I spent the most time trying to setup unit tests

+Had I had more time I would have of course tried to get the tests done right, they are currently kind of hacky and complicated
+And I would have also liked to get a better understanding of how to manage MaterialUI themes I would have also created a production server, which probably wasn't too hard but was the latest priority at the moment

 ----

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).